 - Use your headlights from sunset until sunrise and during periods of poor visibility and bad weather.
 When in doubt as to whether you should use your lights, turn them on!

-- Remain very alert to vulnerable road users such as pedestrians and cyclists and avoid any distractions when driving.
+- Remain very alert to vulnerable road users such as pedestrians, cyclists and motorcyclist, and avoid any distractions when driving.

 - Avoid looking directly into oncoming headlights - you may be dazzled.
 Look at the left hand side of the road and drive well to the left.
-If blinded –rather slow down drastically, tapping your foot brake pedal as necessary to warn drivers behind.
+If blinded –.rather slow down drastically, tapping your foot brake pedal as necessary to warn drivers behind.